-Returned results are displayed in a GreenTree List Box;
+Returned results are displayed in a GreenTree List Box; An action button with the label More . . . is provided for the 20 user to obtain the remaining results; The More button is enabled when the user has performed an initial search and there are still results to be retrieved;

-- user to obtain the remaining results; The More button is enabled when the user has performed an initial search and there are still results to be retrieved; - The More button is disabled when there are no more results to retrieve: - The List Box and the Action button is contained within a group box to provide a visual association between the button and the List Box.
+The More button is disabled when there are no more results to retrieve;

+The List Box and the Action button is contained within a group box to provide a visual association between the button and the List Box.